 Unlike Doom-style action games that required you only to reach a set exit point to proceed to the next level, Marathon based its 26 levels on objectives that needed to be completed to advance.

 Today, titles like The Last of Us have shown that game plots can be every bit as engaging as those told in other mediums.
-But two decades ago, storytelling mostly remained subordinate to action.
+But two decades ago, storytelling mostly remained subordinate to action in videogames.
 And, at least in my experience, it didn’t usually extend far beyond an exposition-heavy, Star Wars-style crawl of text on games’ opening screens.

 Marathon was different.
 The plot was revealed to players gradually as they accessed different computer terminals throughout the game, hinting at a gameplay element that would later be used very successfully in Resident Evil.